 The Biblical framework for understanding moral failure — even at its most extreme — begins not with behaviour but with the heart.
 Scripture is consistent and unflinching on this point: the capacity for evil is not located in a category of subhuman monsters.
 It is located in the unchecked human heart, shaped by pride, isolation from accountability, and the progressive hardening that comes from consistently choosing self over others.

-Jeremiah 17:9 states it plainly: "The heart is deceitful above all things and beyond cure — who can understand it?"
+Jeremiah's diagnosis is plain: "The heart is deceitful above all things and beyond cure — who can understand it?"
 This is not pessimism about humanity.
 It is realism.
-The Biblical tradition has always understood that human beings are simultaneously capable of extraordinary love and extraordinary evil — and that the difference between the two, in any individual life, is not primarily a matter of intelligence, social class, or even upbringing.
+The Biblical tradition has always understood that human beings are simultaneously capable of extraordinary love and extraordinary evil — and that the difference between the two, in any individual life, is not primarily a matter of intelligence, social class, or upbringing.
 It is a matter of what the heart has been oriented toward, and what constraints — internal and external — have been built around it.

 Power, Scripture consistently warns, is one of the most dangerous accelerants for moral corruption.
 It does not create evil in a person where none existed — but it removes the friction that ordinarily holds it in check.
-The poor person who desires to exploit others is constrained by circumstance.
-The powerful person who desires the same thing faces far fewer obstacles.
 Wealth insulates from consequence.
 Influence silences witnesses.
 Networks of complicity replace accountability.
 And what begins as private moral compromise gradually becomes something far darker.

 The Biblical narrative — from Saul to Solomon to the corrupt priests of Ezekiel to Herod — traces a remarkably consistent pattern of how power corrupts the soul when it is not submitted to something higher than itself.
-Four stages appear repeatedly:
+Four stages appear repeatedly across Scripture and throughout history.

 Power creates distance from ordinary consequences.
 The first warning sign is not dramatic wrongdoing — it is the slow disappearance of honest voices willing to challenge, correct, or constrain.
 When a person surrounds themselves only with those who agree, the internal compass begins to drift.